AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 count_hours = pd.DataFrame(newDF,  columns=['countrycodes','class_hours'])
 ```

 A bit annoying, but not too hard.
 But now I need to plot this out.
-I need a shape file for the earth.
+I need a shapefile for the earth.
 A good source is [naturalearthdata.com](aturalearthdata.com).
 In particular, the [100m data](https://www.naturalearthdata.com/downloads/110m-cultural-vectors/) will work fine for my purposes.
 This data can be loaded using geopandas.
 This will give us a large database with lots of columns.
-One of them, the main geometric data, consists of polygons describing the geometry of variosu countries.
+One of them, the main geometric data, consists of polygons describing the geometry of various countries.
 The other column we're interested in is the `ISO_A2` column, being one of several columns giving country codes.
 That one contains the ISO alpha-2 country codes, the same codes that the ALS database uses.

 ```python